area17/twill/docs/.sections/media-library.md

 ### Role & crop params
 Each of the data models in your application can have different images roles and crop.

-For exemple, roles for a People model could be `profile` and `cover`.
-This allow you display different images for your data modal in the design, depending on the current screen.
+For example, roles for a People model could be `profile` and `cover`.
+This would allow you display different images for your data modal in the design, depending on the current screen.

 Crops are complementary or can be used on their own with a single role to define multiple cropping ratios on the same image.

-For example, your Person `cover` image could have a `square` crop for mobile screen, but could use a `16/9` crop on larger screen.
-Those values are editable at your convenience for each model, even if there are already some crop created in the CMS.
+For example, your Person `cover` image could have a `square` crop for mobile screens, but could use a `16/9` crop on larger screens.
+Those values are editable at your convenience for each model, even if there are already some crops created in the CMS.

 The only thing you have to do to make it work is to compose your model and repository with the appropriate traits, respectively `HasMedias` and `HandleMedias`, setup your `$mediaParams` configuration and use the `medias` form partial in your form view (more info in the CRUD section).